- Organization Overview

 Thank you.
 I will be very brief.
 I have supported a lot of things you've already heard.
 But what I really want the group to know is, we haven't done enough, that's what I want you to know, I have not done enough, as a leader on campus, I continue to be uncomfortable, not comfortable with the progress.
 And my job is to remain uncomfortable.
-And to make others feel uncomfortable as well, that this is a this is a very long road that we're on and we never can abandon it.
+And to make others feel uncomfortable as well, that this is a very long road that we're on and we never can abandon it.
 So I could give examples.
 But I think I'm just gonna wait till later, I would even say you're those of you that are looking at me at this moment, we need a lot less people that look like me and leadership at UCSF, we need more diversity.
 That, in fact, is the ultimate, I think walking the walk to keeping these initiatives going.
 So that's as much as I'm going to say, I would be very happy to respond to questions as they come up.
 But thank you.

 [Angelica Sandoval-Perez] 17:26

 Thank you very much.
 So let's start with the questions we go, please.